alexmarcel/bulk-pdf-certificate-generator-v2/README.md

 ### Step 9 — Generate Certificates

-At the bottom of the preview panel:
+At the bottom of the preview panel (or in the **Generate** tab on mobile):

+A confirmation popup will appear before generating, showing a summary of the event details, recipient count, and output format.
+Review and click **Proceed** to continue.

+**Download Certificates**
-1. Check **Bundle as ZIP** to download all certificates in a single ZIP file (recommended for bulk generation).
-Uncheck to download individual PDFs one by one.
+1. Check **Bundle as ZIP** to package all PDFs into a single archive (recommended).
+Uncheck to download each PDF individually.
-2. Click **⬇ Generate Certificates**.
+2. Click **Download Certificates**.
-3. A progress overlay will appear showing the current name being processed and overall progress.
+3. A progress overlay will show the current name being processed.
-4. Once complete, the ZIP file (or individual PDFs) will be downloaded automatically.
+4. Once complete, the ZIP or individual PDFs will be downloaded automatically.

+**Download as Single PDF**
+Click **Download as Single PDF** to combine all selected certificates into one multi-page PDF file.

 **Output file naming:**
 - Individual PDF: `EVENTNAME-STAFF_NAME.pdf`
 - ZIP archive: `EVENTNAME-YYYY-MM-DD.zip`
+- Single combined PDF: `EVENTNAME-YYYY-MM-DD.pdf`

 ---